What are Growth Metrics? (23+ Metrics explained with formulas & examples ๐)

 Explanation

-Crucial metric for apps which monetise through ads 💪🏼
+Crucial metric for apps which monetise through ads ๐ช๐ผ

-Social media apps like Facebook, and Instagram are heavily dependent on DAUs because of their revenue model.
 They can only get a lot of advertisers when there are a ton of daily users on the platform.
 High DAUs essentially mean a greater ability to monetize through highly targeted ads.

-Helps prioritise product development efforts 🛠️
+Helps prioritise product development efforts ๐ ๏ธ

 By analyzing the level of engagement and usage of different features, businesses can prioritize which features to improve or add to their product to increase user engagement.
-There have been instances where an entirely new product was born out of a single feature because it had a very high DAU.

-Helps you benchmark against market standards 📊
+Helps you benchmark against market standards ๐

-DAU can also be used to track the growth of your product over time and compare it to competitors in the market.
 It provides a benchmark for user engagement and can be used to identify areas where your product may be falling behind its competitors.

-How to measure DAU? 📲
+How to measure DAU? ๐ฒ

 The simplest way to measure Daily Active Users (DAU), is by counting the number of unique users who have interacted with your product within a 24-hour period.

-But before you do that, there are a couple of things you should do to maintain sanity 🎖️
+But before you do that, there are a couple of things you should do to maintain sanity ๐๏ธ

-1. Define an active user 💁🏼♂️
+Define an active user ๐๐ผโโ๏ธ

 An active user of a social media app may be someone who has logged in and posted content or interacted with other users within the last 24 hours.

-→ Have a clear definition of DAU and how it will contribute to retention over a long period of time.
+โ Have a clear definition of DAU and how it will contribute to retention over a long period of time.

-1. Calculate DAU at the same time every day:
+Calculate DAU at the same time every day:

 Set a time from which you will pull DAU data on a daily basis and stick to that timeframe.
 It will help you accurately understand how small changes in the product are affecting your DAU.

-1. Find a unique identifier for each user:
+Find a unique identifier for each user:

 A unique identifier is something that allows you to identify every unique user in your product.
 Usually, growth folks use unique identifiers such as a user's email or username as their unique ID.

-Click here to quickly jump back to the TL;DR section 💪🏼.
+Click here to quickly jump back to the TL;DR section ๐ช๐ผ.

-2. Weekly Active Users (WAU) 🚶🏼♂️
+2. Weekly Active Users (WAU) ๐ถ๐ผโโ๏ธ

 It is incredibly close to DAU, but the only difference is that this metric is measured on a weekly frequency.
-The context depends upon the nature of your product and it’s natural usage frequency.
+The context depends upon the nature of your product and itโs natural usage frequency.

-Social media apps have a natural usage frequency which is almost every day.
 But a product like Swiggy might be a great fit for a weekly usage frequency.

-Click here to quickly jump back to the TL;DR section 💪🏼.
+Click here to quickly jump back to the TL;DR section ๐ช๐ผ.

-3. Monthly Active Users (MAU) 🏃🏼
+3. Monthly Active Users (MAU) ๐๐ผ

 Yet again, very similar to DAU, but this is just measured on a monthly frequency.
 Just like WAU, Monthly Active Users (MAU) is also dependent on the business goals and the type of product.

-While products like Swiggy are a great fit for WAU, Travel apps like Airbnb might fare off better with MAUs.
+While products like Swiggy are a great fit for WAU,

-Click here to quickly jump back to the TL;DR section 💪🏼.
+Click here to quickly jump back to the TL;DR section ๐ช๐ผ.

-4. Stickiness 🍢
+4. Stickiness ๐ข

 Stickiness refers to the ability of your product to keep users engaged and returning over a period of time.
-A sticky product creates a strong connection or habit in the user’s mind, making it difficult for them to switch to a competing product 💪🏼
+A sticky product creates a strong connection or habit in the userโs mind, making it difficult for them to switch to a competing product ๐ช๐ผ

-Stickiness when executed well can also be a MOAT for your product 🚀
+Stickiness when executed well can also be a MOAT for your product ๐

-How do you measure product stickiness? 🤔
+How do you measure product stickiness? ๐ค

 Product stickiness can be calculated using the ratio of monthly active users (MAU) to daily active users (DAU).
 This ratio is known as the "stickiness ratio" and provides a measure of how often users are returning to a product on a daily basis.

-Stickiness ratio = MAU / DAU For example, if a product has 10,000 monthly active users and 1,000 daily active users, the stickiness ratio would be: Stickiness ratio = 10,000 / 1,000 = 10
+For example, if a product has 10,000 monthly active users and 1,000 daily active users, the stickiness ratio would be:

-This means that on average, each user is visiting the product 10 times per month, indicating a high level of engagement and stickiness 💪🏼.
+This means that on average, each user is visiting the product 10 times per month, indicating a high level of engagement and stickiness ๐ช๐ผ.

-Click here to quickly jump back to the TL;DR section 💪🏼
+Click here to quickly jump back to the TL;DR section ๐ช๐ผ

-5. Activation Rate 🖱️
+5. Activation Rate ๐ฑ๏ธ

 The activation rate measures the percentage of users who have completed a specific action signifying their adoption of the product.
 This action is often referred to as the "activation event" and it is typically the first step towards the user realizing the product's value proposition.

-Increasing the activation rate leads to better user adoption and retention, which in turn can lead to increased revenue and customer loyalty 💪🏼
+Increasing the activation rate leads to better user adoption and retention, which in turn can lead to increased revenue and customer loyalty ๐ช๐ผ

-Some common examples of activation events include 👇🏼
+Some common examples of activation events include ๐๐ผ

-1. Completing the product registration process
+Completing the product registration process

-1. Uploading custom content to the product
+Uploading custom content to the product

-1. Making a purchase or a subscription
+Making a purchase or a subscription

-1. Creating a profile or adding information to the account
+Creating a profile or adding information to the account

-1. Inviting others to use the product
+Inviting others to use the product

 How to measure your activation rate?